 Scottish cities

-Travel by car, either driving or as a passenger, is the predominant commuting method in all the cities.
-Edinburgh has the lowest level of car use and the highest proportion of bus use and cycling, while Glasgow has the highest proportion of commuters who travel by train.
+Edinburgh had the highest percentage of people working mainly at or from home with 39%.
+Travel by car, either driving or as a passenger, was the predominant commuting method in Aberdeen, Dundee and Glasgow.
+Edinburgh had the lowest level of car use (27%) and the highest proportion of bus use (15%), and cycling (4%), while Glasgow had the highest proportion of commuters who travel by train (5%).

 Notes